s4njk4n/publicnexus_updated_endpoints/README.md

-This information is being posted for historical record / information sake only in case it comes in handy for a future developer who needs something similar for a project.
+_This information is being posted for historical record / information sake only in case it comes in handy for a future developer who needs something similar for a project._

+# Progress Update

 The initial intent of PublicNexus was to fill a perceived need by the general community and basic developers however on further discussions and examining the publicly available
 RPCs on the XDC Network, it has become apparent that this need has already been filled by Ankr (and so PublicNexus isn't really required).